-259. Post-Tonal Music Theory.
+259. Analysis of Music After 1900.
 2 semester hours.

 An introduction to the basic theoretical concepts for post-tonal music of the 20th century.
 Students will also review the latest theoretical tools in analyzing and creating post-tonal music.
 The student's grade will be based on homework assignments and tests.
 Prerequisite: Music 257 or permission of the instructor.